Can the Server Edition Agent be used to back up Microsoft Exchange?

-Backup Pro uses plug-ins to facilitate Exchange backups: full recovery and item/mailbox recovery.
-The Exchange server should always be backed using a full recovery plug-in, with an item/mailbox plug-in as an optional extra.
+SE uses two types of plugins to facilitate Exchange backups: full recovery and item/mailbox recovery.
+The Exchange server should always be backed up using a full recovery plugin, with an item/mailbox plugin only as an optional extra.
 It is not possible to recover an Exchange environment using an item/mailbox plugin only.

 What are the options for full recovery of Exchange and how should I choose between these?

-The two full recovery plug-ins are the Exchange plug-in and the VSS plug-in.
+The two full recovery plugins are the Exchange plugin and the VSS plugin.

-The VSS plug-in uses Microsoft's VSS technology to snapshot the running Exchange databases.
+The VSS plugin uses Microsoft's VSS technology to snapshot the running Exchange databases.
 It does not write a dump copy to the local disk, so takes up less disk space, but does not leave a database copy that can be restored from locally.
-The VSS plug-in operates with Exchange 2003, 2007 and 2010.
+The VSS plugin operates with Exchange 2003, 2007 and 2010.

 Why would I want to restore at item or mailbox level?